ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **D1.9** RPP MUST enforce referential integrity. the parent domain name for a subordinate host object MUST not be deleted.
 RPP MUST return a conflict error when deletion is disallowed and the domain representation MAY include an attribute with information about linked objects.

+**D1.10** RPP MUST provide a mechanism for clients to discover the server's supported Internationalized Domain Name (IDN) policies.
+Information such as the identifiers for supported IDN tables, applicable language tags, and variant disposition policies MUST be discoverable via the service discovery document (see R7.2).

 ### Operations

 **D2.1** RPP MUST provide operations to check, create, read, update, transfer, renew and delete domain name objects as defined in [@!RFC5731].